Boating safari at Fothergill camp in Lake Kariba with elephants in the background

 Boating activity on Lake Kariba from Change Safari Camp (image: Change Safari Camp)

-Cons: Like Hwange, October can be extremely hot, which might make outdoor activities during the middle of the day uncomfortable, but this is the perfect time to siesta.
+Cons: Like in Hwange, October can be extremely hot, which might make outdoor activities during the middle of the day uncomfortable, but this is the perfect time to siesta.
 Or cool off in the pool with an ice-cold cocktail or beer in hand!

 4. Mana Pools National Park